highfidelity/hifi-docs-sphinx/docs/source/create/3d-models/import-model.md

 ## Import 3D Models Using the Asset Server

 You can [import your 3D model through your Asset Server](../../host/manage-assets.html#add-an-asset-to-the-asset-server).
 The Asset Server hosts files or assets that can either be added as-is to a domain or that are referenced by existing entities and scripts already in a domain.
 This is accessible only in a domain where you have the permission to create and edit an entity.

+3D models with embedded textures that are uploaded to the Asset Server [will be automatically baked](../../host/manage-assets.html#bake-an-asset).

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Click 'Open this Domain's Asset Server'.